MicrosoftDocs/cpp-docs/docs/ide/walkthrough-working-with-projects-and-solutions-cpp.md

 1. In the **Add Class** dialog, enter *Cardgame* in the **Class Name** box.
 Don't modify the default file names and settings.
 Choose the **OK** button.

    Visual Studio creates new files and adds them to your project.
 You can see them in the **Solution Explorer** window.
-The Cardgame.h and Cardgame.cpp files are opened in the editor.
+Visual Studio opens the Cardgame.h and Cardgame.cpp files in the editor.

 1. Edit the Cardgame.h file, and make these changes: